pshydriad/RepData_PeerAssessment1/PA1_template.md

----
-title: "Pedometer Analysis"
-author: "PeggySue Werthessen"
+# Pedometer Analysis
+PeggySue Werthessen
-date: "Sunday, May 17, 2015"
+Sunday, May 17, 2015
-output: html_document
----

 This assignment is for the coursera class "Reproducable Research".
 The assignment looks at a set of pedometer data but more importantly, it uses markdown to create a document which is going to be peer reviews.
 This is that markdown.